Madu-J/yogawithme/README.md

 # Credits

 All images and videos use on this project was taken from Canva and permission was obtained as a pro member of <www.canva.com/>
-To love running web designer.
-The love running project helped in creating my page to be responsivive on all device

 # Testing

 The testing performed on the visual effects and layout of the Website.
 Testing was done on all the web browsers and all screen sizes.

-All nav links should direct to the correct html pages as per their names.
+All nav links should direct to the correct html section as per their names.
 The Home page is the exception, this one will redirect to index.html.

 All links to external websites must open in a new browser.